The latest regulations for the 2026 RoboRacer PNU-HYUNSONG CHAMPIONSHIP.

 2.9.2.3 Required Content

-The slides must include at minimum the following items:
+Slides must include at least the following items:

 Team/Vehicle Overview: Team name, vehicle version, sensor configuration

-System Architecture: Overall architecture and key components (including core packages/nodes)
+System Configuration: Overall architecture and main components (including core packages/nodes)

-Interface and Operation Logic: Key inputs/outputs (topics/periods, etc.) and Pit/Mission response (if applicable)
+Interface and Operation Logic: Main inputs/outputs (topics/periods, etc.) and Pit/Mission response (if applicable)

 Safety and Verification: Fail-safe/exception handling + verification methods and result summary

-2.9.3 Technical Presentation by Outstanding Evaluation Teams (Before Awards Ceremony, Mandatory)
+2.9.3 Technical Presentation by Excellent Evaluation Teams (Before Awards Ceremony, Mandatory Presentation)

 2.9.3.1 Presentation Timing (Important)